Questions are mounting over the Breonna Taylor charges. Here’s what people want to know.

 Hankison faces 15 years in prison — five for each person he is accused of endangering the night Taylor died.
 He does not face any charges in Taylor’s death.

-The Louisville police department fired Hankison this summer for firing “blindly” into Taylor’s apartment from outside.
+The Louisville Police Department fired Hankison this summer for firing “blindly” into Taylor’s apartment from outside.
 The two other officers fired down a hallway from the area of the door, while Hankison shot through Taylor’s home and into another apartment with three people inside, Cameron said.
-Others in the apartment complex believe they were in also in danger the night of the raid.
+Others in the apartment complex say they believe they were also in danger the night of the raid.

 Shots also tore into the apartment above Taylor’s, according to the family who lives there.
 Stanley David told the Courier-Journal he recalled a bullet piercing the floor in front of his bedroom door, feet away from him and his 7-year-old daughter.